Contents

 FinCEN also uses the term “convertible virtual currency” (CVC) to describe a kind of virtual currency that either:

-Consequently, CVCs are those virtual currencies that could be exchanged for real, hard currency.
-This includes the majority of existing cryptocurrencies, like Ethereum or Bitcoin, with the exception of digital assets with legal tender status (i.e. China’s digital yuan).
+Ultimately, CVCs are virtual currencies that can be exchanged for real currency.
+This includes the majority of existing cryptocurrencies, like Ethereum or Bitcoin, except for digital assets with legal tender status (i.e., China’s digital yuan).

-CVCs also includes stablecoins, such as Dai or Tether.
-These are digital assets designed to maintain a stable market price by tethering the value of the cryptocurrency to an external framework, like a fiat currency.
+CVCs also include stablecoins, like Dai or Tether.
+These digital assets are designed to maintain a stable market price by tethering the cryptocurrency's value to an external framework, such as a fiat currency.

-To address the evolving landscape of virtual currencies, FinCEN has issued comprehensive guidance to clarify how the Bank Secrecy Act (BSA) applies to emerging business models.
-Notable milestones include:
+To address the evolving landscape of virtual currencies, FinCEN has issued comprehensive guidance to clarify how the BSA applies to emerging business models.
+Here are some of the notable milestones:

-In 2013, FinCEN became the first U.S. regulatory agency to issue interpretive guidance on virtual currencies.
-This effort clarified the application of the BSA to various roles within the ecosystem, including “users,” “administrators,” and “exchangers.”
+In 2013, FinCEN became the first US regulatory agency to issue interpretive guidance on virtual currencies.
+Here, FinCEN sought to clarify the application of BSA to “users,” “administrators,” and “exchangers” of virtual currency.

 In 2019, FinCEN issued CVC guidance, consolidating all of the associated administrative rulings and guidance for the 2011–2019 period.
-With this guidance, FinCEN provided its interpretation of the BSA juxtaposed against many activities involving CVCs.
+With this guidance, FinCEN provided its interpretation of the BSA regarding many activities involving CVCs.

-In 2023, FinCEN expanded its regulatory scope by addressing new risks associated with CVC mixing services, which are increasingly exploited by cybercriminals, terrorist groups, and rogue state actors to obscure the source of illicit funds.
-A recent Notice of Proposed Rulemaking (NPRM) designates international CVC mixing transactions as a significant money laundering concern, mandating heightened transparency and reporting requirements for financial institutions involved in such transactions
+In 2023, FinCEN expanded its regulatory scope by addressing new risks associated with CVC mixing services—increasingly exploited by cybercriminals, terrorist groups, and rogue state actors to hide the source of illicit funds.
+A recent Notice of Proposed Rulemaking (NPRM) identifies international CVC mixing transactions as a significant money laundering concern, mandating heightened transparency and reporting requirements for financial institutions involved in such transactions.

 Four Important Money Services Business Considerations for FinTech Companies

-With cryptocurrencies becoming more widespread and veering on the cusp of mass adoption, companies must take into account all regulatory implications of engaging in virtual currency activities.
-Crucially, it is important to:
+With cryptocurrencies becoming more widespread, companies must take into account all regulatory implications of engaging in virtual currency activities.
+It is important to:

 1. Determine whether your company is a Money Services Business

-Under the BSA, it is also established that natural persons acting as money transmitters but not for profit and not on a frequent basis—such as consumers using payment apps—are exempt from having an MSB status.
+The BSA also establishes that natural persons acting as money transmitters but not for profit and not on a frequent basis—such as consumers using payment apps—are exempt from having an MSB status.

-FinCEN’s 2013 Virtual Currency Guidance clarified that users of virtual currencies that acquire CVCs for purchasing goods or services are not an MSB.
-However, administrators of virtual currency that accept and transmit CVCs or buy or sell CVCs do qualify as money transmitters and are, as such, subject to BSA requirements for MSBs.
+According to FinCEN’s 2013 Virtual Currency Guidance, virtual currency users who acquire CVCs to purchase goods or services are not MSBs.
+However, administrators of virtual currency who accept and transmit CVCs or buy or sell CVCs do qualify as money transmitters and are, as such, subject to BSA requirements for MSBs.

 In 2024, FinCEN proposed enhanced requirements for MSBs to adopt effective, risk-based AML/CFT compliance programs.
 These programs must: